Grounds for evicting council tenants

 This ground could be used, for example, if you have been convicted of a:

-Before it goes to court the council must tell you in writing that you have the right to request a review of its decision to evict you using this ground.
+Before taking you to court, the council must tell you in writing that you have the right to ask for a review of the decision to evict you.

 There are also discretionary grounds for antisocial behaviour.